 88 To what extent do you agree that it is proportionate that deposits and gambling may continue while a financial vulnerability check is taking place?

+taking place?
 Please select only one item

-Strongly agree
+○ Strongly agree

 Agree

 Neither agree nor disagree

 Disagree

 Strongly disagree

 Please give the reasons for your answer

-89 To what extent do you agree that it is proportionate that gambling may continue while a financial risk assessment is taking place, but that further deposits would be paused?
+89 To what extent do you agree that it is proportionate that gambling

+may continue while a financial risk assessment is taking place, but

+that further deposits would be paused?
 Please select only one item

 Strongly agree

 Agree

 Neither agree nor disagree

 Disagree

+Strongly disagree

 O Strongly disagree

 Please give the reasons for your answer

-, financial vulnerability check must be completed.
+90 vive have not proposed any set requirements for now quickly a financial vulnerability check must be completed.
 Do you have any comments on whether such requirements would be necessary?
+Comments on whether such requirements would be necessary: - 1